chintanbuch/keycloak-client-webhook/README.md

 This extension integrates with Keycloak's event system to capture user-related events such as registration, login, logout, and password resets.
 When these events occur, the extension sends HTTP POST requests with user data to a configured webhook endpoint.

 Key features:
-- Listens for REGISTER, LOGIN, LOGOUT, RESET_PASSWORD, VERIFY_EMAIL, and UPDATE_EMAIL events
+- Listens for REGISTER, REGISTER_ERROR, LOGIN, LOGOUT, RESET_PASSWORD, VERIFY_EMAIL, UPDATE_EMAIL, and DELETE_ACCOUNT events
 - Sends structured JSON payloads with comprehensive user information
 - Supports authentication with API keys
 - Implements retry logic with exponential backoff